dustin-nguyen-qil/fECG_cGAN/README.md

 # Fetal ECG Extraction on Time-Frequency Domain using Pix2Pix GAN

+### The presentation of the project can be watched [here](https://youtu.be/UaDcA1xhbZI)

 This repository contains code and data for implementing a method to extract fetal electrocardiogram (ECG) signals from a maternal ECG signal on the time-frequency domain using Pix2Pix GAN.

-The presentation of the project can be watched [here](https://youtu.be/UaDcA1xhbZI)

 ## 1 Background